pydongery/blog/_posts/2024-08-20-PythonsPreprocessor.md

 Let's do the decode function first. `codecs.utf_8_decode` can be used for the actual decoding - this will return a tuple of the decoded content of the source file and how many bytes were consumed.
 The resulting string can be passed on to our actual preprocessor.

-> Uncaught exceptions will not be printed with traceback to the termminal as you would expect.
+> Uncaught exceptions will not be printed with traceback to the terminal as you would expect.
 Instead the interpreter will simply yield
 > `SyntaxError: encoding problem: your_codec` with no helpful extra information as to why there was a problem with your codec.
 >
 > It is therefore advisable to catch exceptions coming from your preprocessor and explicitly print them before reraising.